Kaspersky Software Found In 15 Percent Of Federal Agencies

 Six small agencies are still using the software but the DHS is working with them to remove it, Manfra said Tuesday, according to Reuters.
 She did not identify which agencies still had the software installed.

-However, she also reassured members of congress that there was no reason to believe there has been a security breach among users of the antivirus software, according to The Register.
+However, she also reassured members of Congress that there was no reason to believe there has been a security breach among users of the antivirus software, according to The Register.

 After Trump released the directive, Kaspersky software was pulled from shelves across stores in the United States.
 Staples, Office Depot, Best Buy and other major antivirus software vendors removed the antivirus software in response to the government’s concerns that the products may be spying for the Russian government, according to Bloomberg.